Pagan Symbols and Their Meanings

 The All-Seeing Eye (Eye of Providence)

 Also known as the Eye of Providence, this symbol consists of an eye, typically enclosed in a triangle, with rays of light surrounding it.
 It represents the divine providence of God watching over humanity, and it is used on the US one dollar bill.
-Many conspiracy theorists believe the eye has connections to the Freemasons and other occult orders, but there is no proof that such an assertion is true.
+Many conspiracy theorists believe the eye has connections to the Freemasons and other occult orders.

 This six-pointed star is drawn unicursally, meaning that it is drawn in one continuous line.
 The hexagram represents the divine and heavenly forces of the universe.
 In Aleister Crowley's occult order Thelema, a five-petaled flower is placed in the middle to represent the pentacle and the five classical elements.